Sevastromo/sevastromo.github.io/top10.md

 9. **Rimworld: Royalty** - an okay expansion that I probably didn't fully understand at the time because I was barely scraping the surface of the base content.
 10. **Fallout: New Vegas** - a janky classic.

+**Summary**: Covid-19?
+Never heard of it... because I spent the whole first wave of the pandemic playing Escape From Tarkov with my brother.
+Not many gaming experiences compare to EFT.
+It's hard to put into words why the gameplay of EFT works so well, although I think it as a lot to do with what it doesn't have.
+It has essientally no HUD, no map, no teammate indicators and friendly fire is on.
+I believe the collective affect is that players must pay attention, listen, look, and communicate.
+In EFT friendly fire isn't a joke you pull to mess with friends, friendly fire is a complete mistake that puts your teammate into a shellshocked tirade.
+Friendly fire is a disorienting experience for both parties because both realities are shattered at once.
+Picture this, you're in a forest and come under gunfire.
+You take cover seperating slightly from your teammate.
+Your teammate asks for you location, you say "behind a tree over here".
+You spot the enemy and fire back, enemy returns fire once more, you switch trees and to your relief your teammate spots the enemy, "I see him!".
+You give him the go ahead to fire and your teammate elatedly yells "I got him!" and right at that moment your headshot... dead.
+You react, "what the fuck!... he got me..." your teammate, disappointed but still excited about the kill, runs over to the body just as your match-over screen comes up aannnndddd goddammit...

 ---
 \
 ![alt text](/images/top10_2019_V2.jpg)